 How We Determine If You’re at Increased Risk for Breast Cancer

 Before you come to our clinic for the first time, we’ll send you a link to a secure online questionnaire about your health, background, and any history of cancer among your immediate family members.
 (If you need to, you can complete this questionnaire when you arrive for your visit.)

-At your first appointment at our Evelyn H. Lauder Breast Center, one of our specialists in breast cancer screening and prevention will meet with you to review your answers.
+At your first appointment, one of our specialists in breast cancer screening and prevention will meet with you to review your answers.
 The doctor will also perform a breast exam and ask you about other risk factors for breast cancer, such as whether you’ve been diagnosed with atypical hyperplasia or lobular carcinoma in situ, whether you have a family history of breast or ovarian cancer, or whether you’ve received radiation therapy to the chest area in the past.

 He or she may also recommend that you see one of our Clinical Genetics Service experts to help determine if you have a hereditary predisposition to breast cancer.
 For example, it’s important to know details about any first-degree relatives, such as your mother or sister, or second-degree relatives, such as an aunt or grandparent, who have had breast cancer.
 Genetics counselors may recommend testing for mutations in certain genes that are known to increase the risk of developing this cancer, such as BRCA1 and BRCA2.

-For women found not to be at increased risk, we recommend annual breast screening coordinated through their doctors at our Breast Screening Program.
+For those found not to be at increased risk, we recommend annual breast screening coordinated through their doctors at our Breast Screening Program.

 A Breast Cancer Surveillance Plan Customized for You

 If we find that you’re at increased risk for breast cancer, we’ll develop a long-term plan customized specifically for you through our RISE program.
 Depending on your risk factors, the plan may include: